-Issue addressed: Diabetes (and Heart disease)

-Intervention: Refer to and/or partner with CDC's Diabetes Prevention Program offered by community-based organizations.
+Issue addressed: Diabetes (and other chronic conditions such as Heart disease and Obesity] Intervention: Refer to and/or partner with CDC's Diabetes Prevention Program offered by community-based organizations.

 Background: A recommended intervention by the CDC, this approach offers combined diet and physical activity promotion programs to prevent Type 2 Diabetes among people at increased risk.
 A sliding scale and/or scholarship will make the program accessible to people of all incomes.
 Research demonstrated that "The incidence of diabetes was reduced by 58 percent with the lifestyle intervention and by 31 percent with metformin, as compared with placebo" [Diabetes Prevention Program Research Group.
 (2002).
 Reduction in the Incidence of Type 2 Diabetes with Lifestyle Intervention or Metformin.
 N Engl J Med; 346:393-403].

-Potential partners: Joslin Diabetes Center, Public Health departments, YMCAs, Diabetes Dayton, and Good Neighbor House
+Potential partners: Joslin Diabetes Center, Public Health departments, YMCAs, Diabetes Dayton, and Good Neighbor House.